The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 - Step up, surrender your story your agency your victimhood your subjecthood your objecthood your choice to hold within the story and role.

-- Step up, let go, see the ground of being, the uniformity of all, the sat and the chit, and in your meditation confirm your achievement's reality by the bliss there arising.
+- Step up, let go, see the ground of being, the living uniformity of all, the sat and the chit, and in your meditation confirm your achievement's reality by the bliss there arising.
 If not, you didn't; keep trying.

 - Step up, step up, step up!